How to Talk to Someone Who Speaks Another Language

 Ten years ago, real-time conversation translation was science fiction.
 Today, AI real-time translation apps can translate speech in milliseconds with impressive accuracy.
 The technology exists to have natural conversations across any language barrier.
 The only question is whether you'll use it.

-If you regularly need to talk to someone who speaks another language, try Live Translate Live.
-It's built specifically for live bilingual conversations with a real-time translation marquee that both speakers can read.
-Credits start at just $1 for 15 minutes.
+If you regularly need to talk to someone who speaks another language, Live Translate Live is built specifically for this: a simultaneous translation app for conversations that displays both sides as a scrolling translation marquee two people can read together.
+47 languages, any-to-any, in any modern browser — no app to install, no subscription, credits start at $1 for 15 minutes.
+Try for $1 — no subscription required.